Peacock · Peacock Terms of Use · View original document ↗

 Consumer impact (what this means for users)

-By submitting, posting, or displaying any User Content on or through the Service, you grant NBCUniversal a worldwide, non-exclusive, royalty-free, sublicensable, and transferable license to use, reproduce, distribute, prepare derivative works of, display, and perform the User Content in connection with the Service and NBCUniversal's business, including for promoting and redistributing part or all of the Service in any media formats and through any media channels.
+By submitting content to the Asana services, you grant Asana a worldwide, royalty-free, sublicensable, and transferable license to use, reproduce, distribute, prepare derivative works of, display, and perform that content in connection with providing and improving the services.

 Provision details